Expansion Seattle Kraken hire Dave Hakstol as first coach - WTMJ

 While Hakstol ended up with the job, he may not have been the initial favorite.

-Gerard Gallant seemed the obvious option for Seattle due to his experience leading Vegas through its record-setting first season that ended with a loss to Washington in the final.
+Gerard Gallant seemed the obvious option for Seattle due to his experience leading Vegas through its record-setting first season, which ended with a loss to Washington in the final.
 Gallant opted for the chance with the New York Rangers over potentially taking on the challenges of another first-year franchise.

 The Kraken are expected to begin training camp in September with the season likely to begin in mid-October.